Cannibal Apocalypse: Plot

-Norman, Helen, Tom and Charlie leave the hospital in an ambulance.
-Jane returns to an empty house and searches for Norman when the phone rings and Dr. Mendez notifies her that Norman disappeared.
+Norman and Charlie leave the hospital in an ambulance.
+When the phone rings, Jane returns to an empty house and searches for Norman.
+Dr. Mendez notifies her that Norman has disappeared.
 The police are on high alert and looking for the escapees.
 The escapees break into a tire shop and find a gun.
 Charlie uses an angle grinder to slice up a victim.
-Tom steals a station wagon and the infected leave with a pistol and a bag of snacks.
+Tom steals a station wagon and leaves the infected with a pistol and a bag of snacks.

-They get confronted by a biker gang that Charlie already fought at the mall, killing one of their members.
-After defeating the gang, they run away on foot and escape into the sewer just as the police arrive on the scene.
-The police coordinate a blockade of the sewer exits in order to trap the suspects.
-At the Hopper residence, Jane is unable to make a telephone call and goes next door to ask Mary's aunt to use the phone.
+They get confronted by a biker gang that Charlie already fought at the mall.
+They run away on foot and escape into the sewer just as the police arrive on the scene.
+The police coordinate a blockade of the sewer exits to trap the suspects.
+Jane cannot make a telephone call and goes next door to ask Mary's aunt to use the phone.
 Mary and her brother greet her and let her use the phone to call Dr. Mendez, but the aunt is nowhere to be seen.
-The children behave suspiciously and ask her how come her phone is not working, but they let her leave.
+The children behaved suspiciously and asked her how her phone was not working, but they let her leave.

-In the sewer, Helen gets attacked by a rat just as the cannibals are about to slip away from the police.
+Helen gets attacked by a rat just as the cannibals are about to slip away from the police.
 She ends up being shot along with a cop.
-Charlie is killed by the police, while Norman is wounded.
-Tom goes berserk, attacks the police and is killed with a flamethrower.
-Even with a wounded leg, Norman crawls out of the sewer, steals a car and leaves the scene.
+The police kill Charlie while Norman is wounded.
+Tom goes berserk and is killed with a flamethrower.
+Norman crawls out of the sewer and leaves the scene.

 Jane tries to leave the house in her car but cannot start it.
-As she comes back into the house, she hears strange noises and calls for Norman.
-She finds him in his dress uniform, telling her to stay away.
+She hears strange noises and calls for Norman.
+She finds him in his dress uniform.
 Norman is hurt and dying, and Dr. Mendez walks into the house.
 Jane runs over to him, but he bites her as Norman shoots him.
-Jane points his gun at her own head and two shots are heard just as the police arrive on the scene.
+Jane points his gun at her head, and two shots are heard just as the police arrive on the scene.

 The infected children watch as the bodies are being hauled away.
 The boy asks Mary if they will be looking for their aunt.
 Her hand is seen inside the fridge.